emacsmirror/hyperdrive/README.md

 world of p2p as well as the development of `hyper-gateway`.

-[Karl Voit](https://karl-voit.at/) for his feedback, especially the suggestion that we allow for a non-splitting approach which avoids unnecessary borders within topics.
+[Karl Voit](https://karl-voit.at/) for his feedback, especially the suggestion that we allow for a non-splitting approach for uploading files from the filesystem.